alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 Now look at Einstein’s theory of relativity.
 It’s a very novel and efficient data compression.
 Sure, the theory is complicated, but at its core, it boils down to: *The laws of physics are the same for all observers in inertial frames, and the speed of light in a vacuum is constant regardless of motion.* When this is assumed to be true, the rest of the theory and their implications unfold naturally, aligning with empirical observations.
 This means we no longer need to store certain bits of historical data explicitly, as they can be derived from the theory.
 Einstein essentially uncovered a new and very efficient way to compress the data of our universe, allowing us to predict real-world phenomena with precision, reducing the informational "storage cost" of storing our environment.

 Here's my take on extending this idea: Art works similarly, but with a twist.
 Science focuses on formally identifying and defining the nature of compression progress by discovering new regularities in the data, essentially creating efficient, predictive models of reality.
-Art, on the other hand, is about presenting information in a uniquely compressed way, with an emphasis on novelty and surprise rather than strict utility.
+Art, on the other hand, is about presenting information in a uniquely compressed way, with an emphasis on novelty and surprise rather than strict prediction accuracy.

 My uncle didn't just recite a message, he compressed complex ideas about our relationship with art using paintings and weighing scales.
 Our job as observers is to decompress that information, and the beauty emerges from that very process of discovery.